PLP-Database-Design/wk-7a-Sam-Karanja2001/README.md

     FOREIGN KEY (order_id) REFERENCES orders(OrderID)
 );

--- Insert product data with quantities and order linkage INSERT INTO product(product_id, productName, quantity, order_id) VALUES
+INSERT INTO product (product_id, productName, quantity, order_id) VALUES
     (1, 'Laptop', 2, 101),
     (2, 'Mouse', 1, 101),
     (3, 'Tablet', 3, 102),
     (4, 'Keyboard', 2, 102),
     (5, 'Mouse', 1, 102),
     (6, 'Phone', 1, 103);

-Explanation:
+-- Explanation:
-This design now satisfies 2NF:
+-- 'orders' holds unique OrderID and CustomerName (CustomerName depends only on OrderID).

-CustomerName is moved to a separate table where it depends only on OrderID (not on the composite key).
+-- 'product' holds details about each product and links to the corresponding order using order_id.

-All non-key attributes are fully dependent on the whole primary key in their respective tables.
+-- This removes partial dependencies and ensures the structure adheres to Second Normal Form (2NF).

 ---

-Let me know if you'd like this packaged in a .sql file for upload to your DBMS or GitHub.
+Let me know if you'd like help writing 3NF, creating ER diagrams, or turning this into a .sql file download!